 I saw his face light up, and I still remember what he told me with a smiling face that night: It sends goosebumps whenever I recollect that.
 He said, "this is the beginning of your understanding of Islam and the Quran."
 I did not understand how to give a shirt, and a shoe teaches me Islam and the Quran.
 When I learned to read the Quran with translation and then in the Arabic language, I realized what he had meant.

-We learned Islam observing him.
+We learned Islam by observing him.
 He never gave us long lectures on the importance of the Quran or Islam.
 He never recommended any specific books to develop our comprehension of the deen we were born.
 We did not even have the money to buy the books published by his organization, and he would never ask for a free copy of any.
-But he taught us how to pray and how to read the Quran through personal example.
-We acquired our fundamental understanding of Islam and the Quran while imitating him.
+But he taught us how to pray and how to read the Quran through personal examples.
+Thus, we acquired our fundamental understanding of Islam and the Quran while imitating him.

 Later on, when we started reading what he wrote in the Daily Dawat or the Daily Nadeem, a newspaper published from Bhopal, his native town, we realized that he was probably writing his journey to Islam because we had seen him walking that.

-In his understanding of the deen, human beings' dignity, regardless of their background, was central.
+In his understanding of the deen, human beings' dignity was central regardless of their background.
 As we discovered from his writings, Islam's essential message is to create a community of believers that would not allow the weakest and the most vulnerable to suffer humiliation because of a lack of means and resources.
 When his brother would tell him that it was impossible to change the world, his typical response was, "one can change oneself."

-In his writings, we found out strong advocacy of the right to dissent in matters that are not already settled by the divine writ, as explained by the Prophet.
-People would differ with him on many issues, but he would smilingly and politely conclude the conversation by saying, "I hope you are right."
+In his writings, we found out strong advocacy of the right to dissent in matters not already settled by the divine writ, as explained by the Prophet.
+Of course, people would differ with him on many issues, but he would smilingly and politely conclude the conversation by saying, "I hope you are right."
 I never found him saying a disrespectful word against those who were against him.

 We discovered in his writing acceptance of all sound practices in Islam.
-We saw him visiting masjid of the Shia community as well as the Bohra community and encouraging them to work with the Muslim community on broader issues to live a genuine Islam.
+We saw him visiting the masjid of the Shia community and the Bohra community and encouraging them to work with the Muslim community on broader issues to live a genuine Islam.